Can Tetras Live with Goldfish?

 6. Hoplo Catfish

-Hoplo catfish grow up to 6 inches long, making it impossible for the goldfish to swallow them up.
-They clean and feed on scraps, appearing very peaceful when kept together with the goldfish.
-Finally, the hoplos do well in warmer temperatures, similar to the goldfish.
+They clean and feed on scraps, appearing peaceful when kept together with the goldfish.
+They also do well in warmer temperatures, similar to the goldfish.

 Which Fish Can’t Live with Goldfish